fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 ### Key Takeaways

 1. **Use TP and PP together** when applicable, but experiment to find what works best for your hardware and workload
+2. **Add DP for throughput**: Once model fits (with TP/PP), use DP to scale concurrent requests
-2. **Enable chunked prefill** for pipeline parallelism, but tune the chunk size carefully
+3. **Enable chunked prefill** for pipeline parallelism, but tune the chunk size carefully
-3. **Don't set parameters arbitrarily**: Profile and optimize based on your specific deployment
+4. **Don't set parameters arbitrarily**: Profile and optimize based on your specific deployment
-4. **Consider trade-offs**:
+5. **Consider trade-offs**:
    - TP: Lower latency, higher communication overhead
    - PP: Lower communication, doesn't improve latency, more complex
+   - DP: Linear throughput scaling, no communication overhead, but replicates weights

 ### When to Use What